 They’re especially unlikely if you’re taking your creatine as instructed and drinking plenty of fluids as well.

 That being said, there are still some possible side effects that you could experience by taking creatine supplements.

 The side effects of creatine include:

 For example, if you’re looking to gain muscle mass, you’re going to have to accept the fact that you’ll gain weight.
-Weight gain and increased muscle mass come hand in hand.
+But weight gain can come as an increase in fat or as muscle mass.
+In fact, weight gain and increased muscle mass come hand in hand.

 Remember that creatine requires that you drink more water than you usually do.
 So please, increase your water intake if you plan on taking creatine.

 Also, remember not to load creatine unless you have to.

-It’s just that the carbohydrates you find in juice, intra formance, ignition, or other drinks with carbs raise your blood’s insulin levels which, in turn, makes your body more effective in absorbing creatine.
+It’s just that the carbohydrates you find in juice, intra-formance, ignition, or other drinks with carbs raise your blood’s insulin levels which, in turn, makes your body more effective in absorbing creatine.